abanu-org/abanu/README.md

 Feel free to contact us, open a Issue or a Pull Request.

 ## License
-Abanu is published under the GNU General Public License (Version 2, only).
+Abanu is published under the MIT License.
 This software includes third party open source software components.
 Each of these software components have their own license.
 All sourcecode is open source.